tarzona/FrozenLegacies/README.md

 ## Data Processing

-To know more about the 5 main scientific papers that discuss positioning, ways to process, and data collection of the SPRI-NSF-TUD Campaign, go to 'Papers' section.
+To know more about the 5 main scientific papers that discuss positioning, ways to process, and data collection of the SPRI-NSF-TUD Campaign, go to __Papers__ section.

 Each 'Scope_Processing' folder has an example A- or Z-scope.
   - For A_Scope_Processing: